VILA-Lab/ATLAS/README.md

 ## Data Release

 Our dataset, comprising 10k data points, supports the study of LLM prompting principles.
-The data is curated to facilitate understanding and application of the 26 principles.
+The data is curated to facilitate understanding and application of the [`26 principles`](./data/README.md).
 Our project includes two types of datasets, catering to different needs and research focuses:

    1. **General Dataset (`general_dataset.json`)**: This comprehensive dataset combines all the examples from each of the 26 principles into a single file, offering a holistic view of our research and its diverse applications.